 Birmingham East Network

 With the changes in government funding, Birmingham East Network found the need for the pupil tracking was moving away from pupils on extended provision to those on managed moves and pupil placements.
-Tracking learners through traditional means such as paper-based registers and ad-hoc phone calls were not viable options, the safeguarding of these learners was of the upmost importance.
+Tracking learners through traditional means such as paper-based registers and ad-hoc phone calls were not viable options, the safeguarding of these learners was of the utmost importance.
 A reliable, accurate, real-time solution to pupil tracking was required.

 Perspective recommended the use of CLM which provides a fast and accurate web interface for schools, colleges and other delivery partners to record learner progress and attendance in a single location.